Thuynh808/Ubuntu-AD-Integration/README.md

 </details>

-  **Good Practice:**
-  Joining the domain allows for centralized authentication and resource access.
-Regularly verify the domain's status using `realm list` and monitor the SSSD service for any errors.

-  By following these steps, you'll successfully integrate Ubuntu Server into the Active Directory domain, enabling seamless authentication and access to domain resources for users on the server.
+## __Conclusion__

+  In conclusion, our successful integration of Ubuntu Server into the Active Directory domain showcases our prowess in bridging diverse systems.
+Thanks to Kerberos and LDAP, authentication is seamless, enhancing security and user interaction.
+This success reflects our preparedness for intricate IT landscapes, propelling us forward on our journey.

 </details>